JaeYoonKim72/GMStool/README.md

 ## 1. Introduction

-GWAS GAPIT pipeline was based on GAPIT libaraies developed by Lipka and Tang, and constructed by Jae-Yoon Kim.

-This analysis pipeline uses a VCF file as input file and performs a genome-wide association study.

-Source code was written in Python and R languages and supported on windows and linux platforms.
+  - GMStool is based on genome-wide association study, and heuristically searches optimal markers for the phenotype prediction through statistic and machine-learning methods (RR-BLUP and Random forest).
+Then, this tool performs genomic prediction using several statistical and machine/deep learning models (RR-BLUP, Random forest, DNN, and CNN) and finally presents the best prediction model with the optimal marker-set.
+  - GMStool consists of three phases, preparation, marker selection, and final modeling.

 ## 2. Flow-chart

-The flow-chart is as follows:
+  - Flow-chart of GMStool is as follows:

 ![그림11111](https://user-images.githubusercontent.com/49300659/80271666-40c93f00-86fd-11ea-81f9-08dc33b51163.jpg)